Grow Your Medical Or Healthcare Business Online With WordPress

 - Video/Audio Terms

-We have written a detailed article about adding legal pages to your website.
-Go here to learn more: The Importance Of Adding Legal Pages To Your Site
+We have written a detailed article on adding legal pages to your website here: Adding Legal Pages To Your Website

-In today’s fiercely competitive global business economy, the sooner you start to engage in the practice of content marketing, the faster you will begin to differentiate yourself from other competing businesses.
+In today’s highly competitive online economy, the sooner you start publishing great content on your site, the sooner you will begin to differentiate yourself from other competing businesses.

-You want to provide great content with advice, information or tips that will get your visitors sharing it with others and coming back for more content.
-Publishing content is a great way to inform and teach your visitors and prospects about using your services.
+Providing great content with useful tips, information or advice will get your readers to share your web pages online with others and come back for more content.
+Using content is a great way to educate your visitors and prospective clients about your business and services.

-For example, if you provide weight loss services, then some of the areas you can write content about include:
+For example, if your business provides solutions that help people lose weight, then some of the areas you could publish content about include the following:

 - Emotional causes for weight issues (possible causes, identifying yours)

-You can also create a series of informative articles that will help your readers gain a better understanding of your health or medical services, by explaining benefits, procedures, terminology, etc.
+You can also create a series of educational articles that will help your readers understand your services, by explaining benefits, procedures, terminology, etc.

-Include keywords and terms in your content that prospective clients will search to find you online.
+Remember to use specific keywords and terminology in your content that readers will search for.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive regular training emails with actionable information and practical tips that will teach you how to drive more traffic to your website or blog, save money creating high-quality content for your site visitors and grow your presence online using content marketing strategies.
+You will receive regular training emails with easy-to-digest information that will show you how to drive more traffic to your site, save money creating high-quality content for your site visitors and grow your business online using content marketing.
 It’s not only a great course with loads of useful information, it’s also 100% FREE!

-Improving user experience (generally referred to as UX) will help you keep visitors coming back and engaging with your site.
-This section will show you different ways to improve visitor engagement and user experience.
+Improving your site’s user experience (known as UX) helps keep visitors coming back and using your site.
+This section will show you ways you can improve your visitor engagement and user experience.

-RSS (Really Simple Syndication) feeds can help to improve visitor engagement and user experience in many ways.
+RSS (Really Simple Syndication) feeds can help to improve visitor engagement and UX in many ways.

-If you provide useful content, other sites may want to syndicate your content to their visitors.
+If you provide valuable content, other businesses may want to syndicate your content.

-Some of the benefits of syndicating your content to other websites using RSS feeds, include:
+Some of the benefits of having other businesses syndicate your content, include:

-- All of your updates are kept in one place
+- All of your content updates are in one place

 - Doesn’t rely on email

-- An RSS feed provides a way for links to point back to your content
+- A feed provides links to your site

-- RSS feeds can be submitted to RSS directories
+- Your feeds can be submitted to RSS directories

-- There are various ways readers can receive your content (e.g. subscribers can view your content on their mobile device using feed readers)
+- There are a number of ways readers can receive your content (e.g. users can view the content on their mobile device using a feed reader)

-There are also benefits when it comes to adding syndicated content to your website from other sites, such as the fact that you don’t have to write, manage or update the content.
+There are also a number of benefits when it comes to providing great content on your site from other sites, such as the fact that you don’t have to write, manage or update the content.

-To find RSS feeds with useful content for your website, visit sites of medical or health-related government departments and well-known industry bodies.
+You can find RSS feeds with useful content for your website by searching online for relevant government departments or key industry bodies.

-- US Department Of Health And Human Services – e.g. Blog feed: http://feeds.feedburner.com/SelectedHhsBlogPosts, etc. You can search by departments and choose specific RSS feeds, like feeds on women’s health issues (e.g. Breastfeeding, Fitness and nutrition, Heart health and stroke, Minority women’s health, Pregnancy, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html
+- US Department Of Health And Human Services – e.g. Blog posts feed: http://feeds.feedburner.com/SelectedHhsBlogPosts, etc. You can also choose specific feeds, like feeds on women’s health issues (e.g. Breastfeeding, Health care for women, Illnesses and disabilities, Mental health, Screening tests and vaccines, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html

-- US National Libraries Of Medicine – For a list of feeds from various medical journals, publications and websites (e.g. BMJ Journal of Medical Ethics, Epidemiology – Featured Articles, BMJ Emergency Medicine Journal, The AAPS Journal (American Association of Pharmaceutical Scientists), BMJ Journal of Epidemiology & Community Health, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health
+- US National Libraries Of Medicine – For a list of feeds from leading medical journals, publications and websites (e.g. Investigative Ophthalmology & Visual Science, ADA (American Diabetes Association), Indian Journal of Plastic Surgery, Journal of Cell Science, Transplantation – Most Popular Articles, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health

-- National Institutes Of Health - Get various feeds on health-related topics here: http://www.nih.gov/Subscriptions.htm
+- National Institutes Of Health - Get many health-related feeds here: http://www.nih.gov/Subscriptions.htm

 - The Department Of Health (Australian Government): http://www.health.gov.au/internet/main/publishing.nsf/xml/rssLatestNews.xml